Can I take my batteries on holiday with me?

-- Pay special attention to ensuring that the packaging of batteries is secure and prevents short circuit (all of our cases are more than sufficient and are free with any order)
+- Pay special attention to ensuring that the packaging of batteries is secure and prevents short circuit.
+All of our cases are more than sufficient and are free with any battery order.

 - Protect spare batteries from ingress of liquids (this should be easy, as all liquids should be in plastic bags)

 - Ensure that any batteries travelling in a device are isolated (in other words, make sure the device is switched off and cant be accidentally turned on/activated)

 The next part is specifically related to how they can be transported via air.